Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 - {"name": "is-a", "inference": "policyholder is the person", "source_entity": "PolicyHolder", "target_entity": "Person", "cardinality": ""}

-### InsuranceContract "0..*" --> "1..1" PolicyHolder : has policy holder
+### InsuranceContract "0..*" --> "1..1" PolicyHolder : has policyholder
 Text: The insurance contract shall always contain the designation of the insurer and the policyholder and the particulars of the vehicle, the duration of the insurance, the limit of the insurance benefit, the amount of the premium, its maturity and the method of payment and the form and place of notification of the claim.

 Output:
-- {"name": "has policy holder", "inference": "insurance contract shall always contain the designation of the policyholder", "source_entity": "InsuranceContract", "target_entity": "PolicyHolder", "cardinality": "0..* --> 1..1"}
+- {"name": "has policyholder", "inference": "insurance contract shall always contain the designation of the policyholder", "source_entity": "InsuranceContract", "target_entity": "PolicyHolder", "cardinality": "0..* --> 1..1"}

 ### InsuranceContract "0..*" --> "1..1" Insurer : has insurer